Family Provision Claims

 Fortunately, Queensland law allows for family members or dependants to dispute Wills if they feel they have been overlooked or inadequately provided for in a Will.
 The time limit in Queensland is 9 months from the date of death to officially dispute a Will, however that is 6 months from the date of death to notify the executor of a claim, and another 3 months in which to lodge the claim in court.
-In order to contest a Will, a person must be eligible with respect to the deceased’s estate.
+Only eligible people with respect to the deceased estate can contest a Will.
+Generally, the party wanting to contest the Will is responsible for their own legal cost.

 An eligible person is someone who falls under either one of the following: